awsdocs/amazon-elasticache-docs/doc_source/redis/SelectEngine.md

   Supports both encryption and dynamically adding or removing shards from your Redis \(cluster mode enabled\) cluster\.

   For more information, see [Redis Version 4\.0\.10 \(Enhanced\)](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/supported-engine-versions.html#redis-version-4-0-10)\.

+The following versions are deprecated, have reached or soon to reach end of life\.
 + **ElastiCache for Redis version 3\.2\.10 \(Enhanced\)**

   Supports the ability to dynamically add or remove shards from your Redis \(cluster mode enabled\) cluster\.